sisialt/Algorithms_With_Python/README.md

 # Algorithms_With_Python
-Exercises from Algorithms with Python
+Exercises from Algorithms with Python course at Software University from July 2023